open-estuary/github-blog-source/source/_posts/D02-hacking-manual.md

    make -j16
    make ./hisilicon/hip05-d02.dtb
 ```
+Or you can also directly do build.sh in kernel tree directory.
 Then there are two files that have been created:Image in the directory **arch/arm64/boot/**, and hip05-d02.dtb in the directory **arch/arm64/boot/dts/hisilicon**

 ### <span id="NORFLASH">Boot via NORFLASH</span>